Decking - What the is best choice for your home?

 Because modular decking is made of real wood, you can choose from several different timber options.

 Hardwood modular decking is extremely durable.
-Keep in mind that just like just like hardwood decking, you still need to maintain it by oiling the decking boards every year.
+Keep in mind that just like standard hardwood decking, you still need to maintain it by oiling the decking boards every year.

 Because it is prefabricated, modular decking is generally more expensive.